uva-engineering-decision-analysis/David_Hill_Project_SYS6014/Final_Paper.md

 \end{table}

 # Assumptions
-The purpose of this section is to address built-in assumptions in the decision tool.
+If there is one thing i have learned through my studies of Engineering, it is that educated assumptions are okay as long as they are stated, thus the purpose of this section is to address built-in assumptions in the decision tool.
 Seeing as this tool is designed for the targeted audience of stakeholders in small-medium sized real-estate development companies, the assumptions reflect the needs of that audience.
 The assumptions are as follows:

 * The predictive decision tool assumes that the failure data passed in contains a set of used bulldozers that failed after a 1584 work hour period.